Police ID Suspected Gunman In Rush-Hour NYC Subway Attack

-Police have released photos of the suspected gunman in the rush-hour shooting that happened during the height of the morning rush hour in New York City on Tuesday, April 12.
+Police have released photos of Frank R. James, the suspected gunman in the shooting that happened during the height of the morning rush hour in New York City on Tuesday, April 12.

-James, age 62, of Philadelphia, is described as being around 5-foot-5, heavy set, wearing a green vest and a gray sweatshirt at the time of the attack just before 8:30 a.m.
+James, age 62, of Philadelphia, is described as being around 5-foot-5 and heavy set who was wearing a green vest and a gray sweatshirt at the time of the attack just before 8:30 a.m.

 Ten people were shot on the platform of the subway station and 18 were injured.
 Five are in critical, but stable condition, and none of the injuries are believed to be life-threatening, said the NYPD.

-A U-Haul van with Arizona license plates AL31408 found in Brooklyn late in the afternoon may be linked to the suspect, law enforcement officials said.
+A U-Haul van with Arizona license plates AL31408 found in Brooklyn late in the afternoon may be linked to James, law enforcement officials said.

 This continues to be a developing story.
 Check back to Daily Voice for updates.